Master of Science in Information Security and Assurance

 Associate Program Director of Academics: George Silowash

 The Master of Science in Information Security and Assurance program delivers state-of-the-art, high-quality, and convenient education to busy professionals committed to furthering their careers in information security and assurance.
-In particular, the Master of Science in Information Security and Assurance program appeals to chief information, technology, and information security officers of business and governmental organizations.
-Additionally, it is designed for security administrators, network administrators, information technology specialists, professionals in the information technology field, and military personnel.
+In particular, the Master of Science in Information Security and Assurance program appeals to chief information, technology, and information security officers of business and governmental organizations and is designed for security administrators, network administrators, information technology specialists, professionals in the information technology field, including military personnel.
 Master of Science in Information Security and Assurance graduates are leaders and innovators in information security and assurance, bringing sound interdisciplinary perspectives to the field.

 Curriculum Map/Plan of Study